-AirTag update available as Apple adds anti-stalking measures
+New AirTag update available as Apple adds anti-stalking measures

-(Pocket-lint) - Apple has successfully rolled out an update (2.0.24) that helps people trace unknown AirTags.
+Apple has successfully rolled out an update (2.0.24) that helps people trace unknown AirTags.

 It first released a firmware update in November that added Precision Finding, that will enable iPhone users to detect an unknown AirTag that is moving with them - say, slipped into a bag without their knowledge.
 This addresses one of the concerns some have with Apple's tracking device being used as a stalking tool.